Protein

 Once formed, proteins only exist for a certain period and are then degraded and recycled by the cell's machinery through the process of protein turnover.
 A protein's lifespan is measured in terms of its half-life and covers a wide range.
 They can exist for minutes or years with an average lifespan of 1–2 days in mammalian cells.
 Abnormal or misfolded proteins are degraded more rapidly either due to being targeted for destruction or due to being unstable.

 Like other biological macromolecules such as polysaccharides and nucleic acids, proteins are essential parts of organisms and participate in virtually every process within cells.
 Many proteins are enzymes that catalyse biochemical reactions and are vital to metabolism.
-Proteins also have structural or mechanical functions, such as actin and myosin in muscle and the proteins in the cytoskeleton, which form a system of scaffolding that maintains cell shape.
+Some proteins have structural or mechanical functions, such as actin and myosin in muscle, and the cytoskeleton's scaffolding proteins that maintain cell shape.
 Other proteins are important in cell signaling, immune responses, cell adhesion, and the cell cycle.
 In animals, proteins are needed in the diet to provide the essential amino acids that cannot be synthesized.
 Digestion breaks the proteins down for metabolic use.
 Provided by Wikipedia